localgovdrupal/docs/docs/src/getting-started/README.md

 ## Contributing

-We accept contributions from anybody and any level of involvement is greatly appreciated, even things like reporting issues.
+We accept contributions from anybody and any level of involvement is greatly appreciated, even small things like reporting issues.

 You can explore more about how to get involved in the [Contributing](/contributing) section.